dustinjoe/Deepfakes-Audio-Materials/README.md

 ## Social Impacts
 ### Enterprise Solutions
+We observe an enormous development in AI applications in audio scenarios.
+There are many startups coming out in this area.
+We include some of them below.
+Please note some of them are still in Beta stage so they do not have official products released yet.
+We are only making a selected collection here to show the current status.
+We don't have any financial relationship with these companies.
 * Resemble AI(https://www.resemble.ai/andy-warhol/)
 Resemble AI is a startup that is using three minutes audio for voice clone.
 They stem from the dev team of the Real-Time-Voice-Clone toolbox mentioned above.
 One interesting feature they introduce is the emotion masks that can be applied to the generated voice: https://www.youtube.com/watch?v=cXtgdsWw1xI
 * Descript Overdub (https://www.descript.com/overdub)